 All conversations in Zoom are assigned a unique Personal Meeting ID (PMI).
 This is a nine-digit number.
 Unfortunately, as Zoom has grown in popularity, a new spam phenomenon has emerged called “Zoombombing”.
 This means that spammers, hackers and other malicious parties can try to get into video conferences by entering random Meeting ID numbers.
 With this they can listen in on meetings and possibly collect private and confidential information.
 However, this doesn’t mean that you stop using Zoom.
 You can easily improve the privacy of your Zoom calls using the following steps below.

 The quickest way to create an additional security filter is by adding a password.
 You can do this via both the mobile app, and the browser version of Zoom.

 The Waiting Room is a function in which participants are first placed into a virtual waiting room.
 As a host, you have full control over which users you want to give access to the conversation or not.
 This is how:

 If you have not already activated the waiting room feature, it is simple to do:

-If for some reason an unwanted participant has entered your meeting, or if you want to remove a particular user for whatsoever reason, you can remove them
+If for some reason an unwanted participant has entered your meeting, or if you want to remove a particular user for whatsoever reason, you can remove them.
+To do this:

 If you have all of the desired collaborators connected to your video meeting, you can lock the conversation and stop any new users joining.
 In the desktop version of Zoom, this works as follows: